Balurc/Coding-Challenges---SrataScratch/README.md

 # Coding-Challenges-SrataScratch
-This repository contains my solutions for coding challenges on StrataScratch
+This repository contains my solutions for coding challenges on StrataScratch.